 So far we have been looking at translations from one language to another, where the target language is simpler or better understood.
-These are called definitional translations.
-Another approach to semantics, denotational semantics, involves translations to mathematical objects.
-The objects in question will be functions with welldefined extensional meaning in terms of sets.
-The main challenge will be getting a precise understanding of what sets these function operate over.
+These translations are called definitional translations.
+The target of the translation is a target-language AST.
+Another translation-based approach is denotational semantics, in which the target of the translation is mathematical objects that more directly capture the computational behavior.
+The objects in question will be functions with well-defined extensional meaning in terms of sets.
+Recall that a mathematical function f can be viewed as a set of pairs (x, y) in which each x occurs only once and for each such pair y = f(x).
+A central challenge will be to understand precisely what sets these function operate over.

 For example, consider the identity function $\lambda x.x$.
 This clearly represents some kind of function that takes any input object x to itself.
 But what is its domain?
-An even more interesting example is the function $\lambda x.xx$.
+An even more interesting example is the self-application function $\lambda x.x x$.
 Let's say that the domain of this function is D. Then x represents some element of D, since x is an input to the function.
 But in the body, x is applied to x, so x must also represent some function $D \to E$.
 For this to make sense, it must be possible to interpret every element of D as an element of $D \to E$.
 Thus there must be a function $D \to (D \to E)$.

 It is conceivable that D could actually be isomorphic to the function space $D \to E$.
 However, this is impossible if E contains more than one element.
 This follows by a diagonalization argument.
-Let $e_0, e_1 \in E$, $e_0 \neq e_1$.
+Let $e_0, e_1 \in E, e_0 \neq e_1$.
 For any function $f: D \to (D \to E)$, we can define $d: D \to E$ by $d = \lambda x$. if $f x x = e_0$ then e_1 else e_0 .
-Then for all $x, dx \neq f x x$, so $d \neq f x$ for any x, thus f cannot be onto.
+Then for all x, $d x \neq f x x$, so $d \neq f x$ for any x, thus f cannot be onto.